short stories (& poetry)

 The fastest boy in seventh grade

-Watched home and shelter fall unwound.
+Watched home and shelter burn unbound.

 He flew above the land unmade,